awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-cli-component.md

 The Greengrass CLI component \(`aws.greengrass.Cli`\) provides a local command\-line interface that you can use on core devices to develop and debug components locally\.
 The Greengrass CLI lets you create local deployments and restart components on the core device, for example\.

 You can install this component when you install the AWS IoT Greengrass Core software\.
-For more information, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
+For more information, see [Tutorial: Getting started with AWS IoT Greengrass V2](getting-started.md)\.

 **Important**
 <a name="local-dev-tools-production-environment-warning"></a>We recommend that you use this component in only development environments, not production environments\.
 This component provides access to information and operations that you typically won't need in a production environment\.
 Follow the principle of least privilege by deploying this component to only core devices where you need it\.